Logic Rules (Attendee Form)

 Logic Rules are simple or complex rules that control the display and processing of registration forms.

-A form may have many logic rules.
+A logic rule belongs to only one form, but a form may have many logic rules.

-An Overview of Logic Rules
+An Overview of Logic Rules:

 List and Labels